jproj3cts/Manual-to-Motorized-Linear-Translation-Stage-Upgrade-Kit/README.md

 After, one of the padded linkages should be attatched to the brass protusion from the motor.
 Which size you will need will vary depending on your printer and settings so I suggest printing all of them and trying each to find which one has the snuggest fit.
 The ideal case is a linkage that will only go on when hammered lightly with a soft mallet, as it is the least likely to move.

-Next, stretch the heatshrink over both the linkage and the micrometer of the translation stage
+Next, stretch the heatshrink over both the linkage and the micrometer of the translation stage.
+Then heat with a heat gun or soldering iron.
+Make sure to hold the motor and micrometer level as it sets and take care not to melt the 3D printed parts.

 ### The Flexure Connection